Investors Know: Canada Is No Easy Takeover

 5. 20th Century: Integration Without Union

-Why Annexation Is a Non-Starter Today
+Why the U.S. failed to annex Canada And Annexation Is a Non-Starter Today

 1. Canada Is Fully Sovereign